neptune-ai/docs/docs/notebooks/introduction.rst

 Key Features
 ------------

-* In Neptune, each Notebook consist of a collection of checkpoints that you upload directly from the Jupyter user interface.
+* In Neptune, each Notebook consists of a collection of checkpoints that you upload directly from the Jupyter user interface.
 * In any project, an unlimited number of Notebooks and checkpoints is allowed.
 * You can browse checkpoints history across all `Notebooks in the project <https://ui.neptune.ai/shared/onboarding/notebooks>`_.
 * You can `share <https://ui.neptune.ai/shared/onboarding/n/neural-style-tutorial-c96dce51-409a-4b1b-8dbf-c47d52868d9b/9a7f6736-8794-44f0-9060-cf1b451d92d9>`_ a notebook as a link.